 b) In case the Ground Control Points will be placed and measured by a 3rd Party:

 The Pilot shall conduct the Flight after the 3rd Party has placed the GCP markers;

 The Pilot shall ensure the GCP marks are present at the time of Flying;

-The Pilot shall verify the markers are clearly visible in the images taken.
+The Pilot shall verify the markers are visible in the images taken.

 3.1.
 Aerial Data

-The Aerial Data collected on Site shall be provided to Sitemark at the end of each single Operation and uploaded by Pilot to the Sitemark Platform in accordance with its Documentations.
-In cases where the Operation will take several days the Pilot shall provide to Sitemark the Aerial Data collected at the end of each day of flying by uploading the Aerial Data to the Sitemark Platform in accordance with its Documentations.
+The Aerial Data collected on Site shall be provided to Sitemark at the end of every single Operation and uploaded by the Pilot to the Sitemark Platform in accordance with its Documentation.
+In cases where the Operation will take several days, the Pilot shall provide Sitemark with the Aerial Data collected at the end of each day of flying by uploading the Aerial Data to the Sitemark Platform in accordance with its Documentation.

 3.2.
 Flight Logs (if applicable)

 The Flight Log shall be completed and signed by the Pilot for each Operation and provided to Sitemark at the end of each Operation.
-In case the Operation takes more than one (1) day the Pilot shall complete one (1) Flight Log per day flown.
+If the operation takes more than one (1) day, the Pilot shall complete one (1) Flight Log per day flown.